tomsoderlund/toms-guidebooks/Graphics/Blender 3D.md

 - U key, then "unwrap".
 - Create texture (square), then Load image.
 - Enable "TexFace" on material before rendering.

-### PNG billboard with Alpha channel

-- A: 1.0, ZTransp: ON
-- MapTo: Alpha reversed, Spec reversed, DVar = 0.0
-- Texture: UseAlpha ON, Clip ON.

-Double Sided: only for 3D view
-No. V.Normal Flip: to enable flipped normals

 ## Lighting